.pa

 Because "PA" is also the postal code for the U.S. state of Pennsylvania and the Brazilian state of Pará, it has had occasional use under that meaning, but this has not become widespread.
-Technically, Pennsylvania is assigned .pa.us under the .us locality namespace.
+Technically, Pennsylvania is assigned .pa.us under the .us locality namespace, and Pará under the pa.gov.br.

 Structure

 Registrations are taken directly at the second level, and at the third level under the designated second level domains.